BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamic geometry of the charged BTZ black hole

-\underline{{\textbf{Fixed $(J,\Phi)$ ensemble}:}}\\
+\underline{{\textbf{Fixed $(Q)$ ensemble}:}}\\

-We write the GTD metric for the Sharma-Mittal entropy case in the fixed $(J,\Phi)$ ensemble from the general metric given in (\ref{eqtn3}).
-We consider the thermodynamic potential $\varphi$ to be the mass $M_{SM}$ for the Sharma-Mittal entropy case in the fixed $(J,\Phi)$ ensemble as obtained in equation (\ref{eqtn20}).
+We write the GTD metric for the Kaniadakis entropy case in the fixed $(Q)$ ensemble from the general metric given in (\ref{eqtn3}).
+We consider the thermodynamic potential $\varphi$ to be the mass $M_K$ for the Kaniadakis entropy case in the fixed $(Q)$ ensemble as obtained in equation (\ref{eqtn11}).
 The GTD metric is given by :-

 \\